mfocko/blog/blog/aoc-2022/02-week-2.md

   borrow checker validates all of the _borrows_ (or references), so we need to specify that our returned value has _the same lifetime_ as the vector we have taken by a reference, i.e. returned reference must live at least as long as the `v`.
-This way we can „be sure“ that the returned reference is valid.
+This way we can “be sure” that the returned reference is valid.

 ##### Issues